 Storage/Reheating Tips

 You can store these overnight oats in the refrigerator in an airtight container for about a week.
-Eat peanut butter banana overnight oats cold or warm up in the microwave (just remove the lid if it's metal.
+Eat peanut butter banana overnight oats with yogurt cold or warm up in the microwave (just remove the lid if it's metal.

 Substitutions/Tips